 Lemme get this straight.
 This may be the lack of sleep talking, but did these folks really go to school for years and years, and all they can tell me is something that I already know?
-Like, I need to sleep?
+Like,

 After a few restless nights, most of us can’t even think straight.
 We are less able to make sense of problems, make competent moral judgments or retain what we learn, even though studies show our brain cells fire more frenetically to overcome the lack of sleep.
 Lose too much sleep and we become reckless, emotionally fragile, and more vulnerable to infections and to diabetes, heart disease and obesity, recent research suggests.